zeiktuvai/TFY_Arma3/Respawn Loadouts/How to implement loadouts.md

 # How to implement selectable loadouts on respawn

+> It is suggested that you use the Dynamic Loadout System referenced [Here](/Loadout%20System/DLS%20Readme.md)

 1. Copy the loadouts folder into your mission folder.
 2. Make sure your `description.ext` contains the content from the [description.ext](/Respawn%20Loadouts/description.ext) in this folder.
 3. Modify the **Roles** and **Loadouts**.